Sugar King Park: Shrine

 The Saipan Katori Shrine, also known as the Saipan Katori Jinja, was built on a small hill on Saipan in 1914.
 It was the first Shinto shrine built in the Japanese-controlled South Seas Islands.
 The shrine was moved to Sugar King Park in 1931.
 It was destroyed during the Battle of Saipan in the Asia–Pacific War.
 In 1985, the Katori Shrine Association of Japan, with the assistance of the CNMI government, reconstructed it.

 A ceremony honoring the combatants and civilians who died during the Battle of Saipan is held at the shrine annually in October.
 Shinto priests and practitioners from Japan, the Japanese Society of Northern Marianas, and other organizations carry out the memorial services.

 Temple

-The Nanmeido or Saipan International House of Prayer, built in 1990, is a non-sectarian temple located in the park dedicated to those who lost their lives in the Marianas in 1944.
+The Nanmeido(南溟堂) or Saipan International House of Prayer, built in 1990, is a non-sectarian temple located in the park dedicated to those who lost their lives in the Marianas in 1944.
 Inside the temple, a large peace bell hangs from the ceiling.
 It was donated as a wish for world peace by the Gifu Buddhist Association of Gifu, Japan in 2006.